 - Brighter display

-The iPhone 14 Pro Max was unveiled during the Apple event September 7th, revealing everything you need to know to make an informed iPhone 14 Pro Max vs. iPhone 13 Pro Max comparison.
+The iPhone 14 Pro Max made its debut last September, making all the iPhone 14 Pro Max vs. iPhone 13 Pro Max differences crystal clear.

-Now that we've heard all the details straight from Apple, here's an in-depth breakdown of the key differences between the iPhone 14 Pro Max vs. iPhone 13 Pro Max.
+Now that we've heard all the details straight from Apple and have had the chance to use the latest iPhone extensively, here's an in-depth breakdown of the key differences between the iPhone 14 Pro Max vs. iPhone 13 Pro Max.

 iPhone 14 Pro Max vs. iPhone 13 Pro Max specs

 |Row 0 - Cell 0||iPhone 14 Pro Max||iPhone 13 Pro Max|

 |Rear cameras||48MP main; 12MP ultrawide, 12MP telephoto||12MP main; 12MP ultrawide, 12MP telephoto|

 |Colors||Gold, silver, black, purple||Graphite, gold, silver, blue, green|